SAEON/national-climate-change-response-database/README.md

 ## Continuous Deployment
 Continuous integration and deployment (CICD) refers to environments where source code changes are automatically merged and deployed to testing, staging, and production servers.

 This repository is configured to automatically deploy source code changes on the `next` branch to a testing/staging environment, and to automatically deploy to production when commits are tagged.
-GitHub Actions tooling (part of the [github.com](https://github.com) platform) is used for this.
+The [GitHub Actions tooling](https://github.com/features/actions) (part of the [github.com](https://github.com) platform) is used for this.
 Refer to [workflow files](/.github/workflows/) where this logic is laid out.

 Refer to [deploy_nccrd.sign-on.co.za.yml](/.github/workflows/deploy_nccrd.sign-on.co.za.yml) for an example CICD workflow with reference to [CentOS 7](/platform/centos) environment.
 The GitHub Actions tooling is also supported on Windows Server, so a similar deployment pipeline can also be achieved.